 Clearly, given all of these variations, directions for how to administer intranasal ketamine are not yet able to be printed on the side of a box.
 At this point, the 5+ years of experience that Dr. Papolos has accumulated provide him with insight as to how to progress with each case.
 It is the strong desire and intention of both Dr. Papolos and the JBRF to transfer this knowledge to the professional community as quickly and effectively as possible.
 Completion of the Ketamine Clinical Study will be an important step in this direction.

 Side Effects of Treatment

 No single person experiences all of these effects and some people hardly experience any.
-Typically a person is prone to one or two of them.
+Typically a person is prone to one or two of them and these will be the ones that continue to characterize that person’s side effect experience.
 Dizziness is perhaps the most frequent.
-Regardless of the side effect(s) experienced, tolerance develops quickly.
+Regardless of the side effect(s) experienced, tolerance usually develops quickly.
 Tolerance means that within a few administrations of a dosing level, the side effects diminish in severity and duration; they may even disappear entirely.
-When the effects are present, they usually last between 10 minutes and an hour.
+(That said, a few patients have not developed significant tolerance.)
+When the effects are present, they usually last 10 minutes to an hour.
 Rarely does any significant amount of effect go beyond an hour however some children become sleepy and feel like they need to take a nap.

-In addition to side effects, ketamine is associated with some adverse health impacts.
-The most relevant one is related to bladder function.
+In addition to the immediate side effects described above, ketamine has been linked to a serious adverse effect related to bladder function.
 However, this problem is associated with a much higher and abusive use of the drug.
 No patients in the practice have experienced any ketamine-related bladder function conditions.